About the Program

-The MA in Arts Management provides students with the tools to create, facilitate, and evaluate work in the visual and performing arts.
-With applied skills in administration, finance, and programming, graduates of the Arts Management program emerge prepared for fulfilling careers in nonprofits and social enterprise, public agencies and foundations, arts collectives and creative communities.
+The Master’s program in Arts Management offered in Los Angeles equips students with the tools to create, facilitate, and evaluate work in the visual and performing arts.
+With applied skills in administration, finance, and programming, graduates of the Arts Management program emerge prepared for fulfilling careers in nonprofits and social enterprise, public agencies and foundations, arts collectives, and creative communities.

 A partnership between Claremont Graduate University and Sotheby’s Institute of Art provides unparalleled access to diverse leaders and institutions in LA’s thriving arts and cultural scene.
-Faculty from LA’s professional arts community complement the expertise of scholars from Sotheby’s Institute of Art, The Drucker School of Management, The School of Arts and Humanities, and The Getty Leadership Institute.
+Faculty from LA’s professional arts community complement the expertise of scholars from Sotheby’s Institute of Art, The School of Arts and Humanities, and The Getty Leadership Institute.

 The core courses provide a foundation in business and management skills essential to careers in the creative industries.
 The personalized, seminar-style learning environment begins with coursework in art management dynamics, public policy, evaluation, marketing and communications, fundraising, and strategic planning.
 The core is fortified by elective courses and extracurricular programs that speak to student passions and career goals.
 Arts Management students also benefit from access to the full curriculum of the MA in Art Business.

 The Master’s program in Arts Management focuses on the visual and performing arts in mission-driven organizations.
 Graduates of the program typically pursue careers in nonprofit management, social enterprise, program development, curation and presenting, policy and public service, philanthropy and fundraising, marketing and communications, arts education, and research.

 Access a copy of the 2019-20 Los Angeles Master's degree curriculum and course descriptions.

 Explore our Viewbook, click here to receive a copy.